Bulk Import

 Examples

-We've put together a few examples to give you a better idea of what is possible and also to give you a head start in terms of building out your own migration scripts.
+We've put together a few examples to give you a better idea of what is possible and also to give you a head start in

 The following examples are available: